 The Gateway to York Hotel at Kexby (as seen on the internet) no longer exists as a hotel as it is now the Riverside Care Home.

-At this time, despite what you may find on the internet, there is NO accommodation in the centre of Stamford Bridge itself.
+Despite what you may find on the internet, there is NO accommodation in the centre of Stamford Bridge itself.
 The Riverside Hotel, Bar and Bistro is no more.
 If you know differently, please contact us.

 Page 53.
 Between Stamford Bridge and Buttercrambe the missing footbridge over Barlam Beck has finally been replaced by a brand new footbridge.
 The bridge was officially named The White Rose Way Footbridge at a ceremony on 1st June 2013 and a plaque affixed to the structure.
 (See last 6 photographs in Gallery).